-Quercetin is a natural flavonoid that acts both as an antioxidant and anti-inflammatory.
-As a supplement, quercetin has many positive health benefits.
+Quercetin is a natural flavonoid acting as both an antioxidant and anti-inflammatory.
 This article focuses on the results of clinical trials involving quercetin as well as linking to specific genetic topics.
 By using your genetic data, you can make a more informed decision on whether quercetin is worth trying.